RedisLabs/redis-quartz/readme.md

 ## Known Issues

 1. Quartz's standard JobStores are sometimes considering triggers without a next fire time as tirggers in a WAITING state.
-As `RedisJobStore` is using redis [Sorted Sets](http://redis.io/topics/data-types#sorted-sets) to implement the trigger state, using their next fire time as the score, it will consider these triggers as stateless.
+As `RedisJobStore` is using redis [Sorted Sets](http://redis.io/topics/data-types#sorted-sets) to maintain triggers states, using their next fire time as the score, it will consider these triggers as stateless.

 ## Redis Schema